Release Notes for Allegro CL 8.2

 not reuire hand installation of patches.

-We have had reports that installing the Maverick OS on Macs (Maverick
+We have had reports that installing the Mavericks OS on Macs (Mavericks

 is Mac OS X 10.9) causes X11 to be stop working properly.
 The symptom